Allyship and otherwise, the persistent disappointment of liberals, phony racist crime stats, and the future of the far-far-left.

 I assume that Mac Donald then divided those rates by each race’s homicide rate.
 When you do that, the “white” number ends up being around three times larger.
 So, according to Mac Donald, black America had it coming.

 This is where most leftists flounder.
 It is tempting to search for an error in Mac Donald’s calculations.
 But that is exactly the wrong approach.
-And that is because, even if her statistic is accurate, it is irrelevant.
+Because, even if her statistic is accurate, it is irrelevant.
 Mac Donald’s methodology would make sense if the police only ever killed suspected murders.
 But this, of course, is a fantasy.

 John Crawford was just shopping at Walmart.
 12-year-old Tamir Rice was playing alone in a park.
 Philando Castile was undergoing a routine traffic stop.
 These victims had absolutely nothing to do with the black homicide rate.
 So why should their tragic deaths be benchmarked against it?